Golyan Group: Businesses

-Agriculture

-Golyan Group has diversified its investment in the agriculture sector through Janata Agro and Forestry Limited.

 Janata Agro and Forestry Limited

 Janata Agro and Forestry Limited specializes in agricultural and forestry products.
-Recently, it signed a Memorandum of Understanding (MoU) with Kasetsart University, Thailand to promote organic farming and advanced agricultural practices.
-The agreement was signed on April 2, 2025 by Janata Agro President Mr. Pawan Golyan and Kasetsart University Vice President Dr. Krit Won-in, aiming to modernize Nepal's agricultural sector with advanced techniques, sustainable farming methods, and improved farmer livelihoods.
+It signed a Memorandum of Understanding (MoU) with Kasetsart University, Thailand to promote organic farming and advanced agricultural practices in Nepal.
+The agreement was signed on April 2, 2025 by Janata Agro President Mr. Pawan Golyan and Kasetsart University Vice President Dr. Krit Won-in, aiming to modernize Nepal's agricultural sector.

 MATO

-MATO is the first FMCG brand of Golyan Group, launched in 2019 with an aim to revive Nepal's agricultural sector, empowering farmers, and promoting sustainable farming practices.
+MATO is an FMCG brand of Golyan Group, launched in 2019 with an aim to revive Nepal's agricultural sector, empower farmers, and promote sustainable farming practices.
 Mato is the Nepali word for soil, aims to scale agricultural production across Nepal by establishing strong demand links in both domestic and international markets.
-Currently, the brand has over 125+ SKUs within 7 outlets in Kathmandu and major retail stores.

 Ashapuri

 Ashapuri Organic is an organic company based in Nepal, founded in 2002 with the establishment of Ashapuri Organic Farm.
-The company is committed to promoting and producing organic foods, including vegetables, fruits, tea, and coffee.
-Ashapuri Organic Farm is a 100% certified organic and one of the country's largest organic farms.
-The company prides itself on its commitment to organic farming practices, which involve using natural fertilizers and pesticides and avoiding genetically modified organisms.
+The company is committed to promoting and producing organic tea and coffee.
+Ashapuri Organic Farm is a 100% certified organic ensuring organic farming practices, which involve using natural fertilizers and pesticides and avoiding genetically modified organisms.

-Golyan Group intends to encourage the scalability of agricultural production through commercial farming all over the country by creating strong demand links in both domestic and international markets.

 Manufacturing

 Reliance Spinning Mills Ltd.

 Reliance Spinning Mills Ltd. (RSML), established in 1994 A.D. is the largest spinning mills in Nepal with an investment of NPR.
 15.5 Billion.
 The company operates two factories: Unit A located at Khanar, Sunsari, and Unit B located at Duhabi, Sunsari, Nepal.
 RSML utilizes machinery from textile machinery manufacturers such as LMW, Savio, Schlafhorst/Saurer, Vijay Laxmi, Peass, Mylon, Murata, Rieter & Aalidhra Textool.

-The company is a market leader of Nepal in yarn exports making it the single largest exporting company of Nepal with exports exceeding 1200 CR in 2025 and the country's largest employer.

-RSML engages in manufacturing Polyester, Viscose, and Acrylic, and their various blends in grey, dyed, melange yarn & DTV yarns.
-RSML's installed capacity of 79,824 ring spindles & 960 vortex spindles (Equivalent to 19,200 ring spindles) makes the factory capable of producing 40,680 tons of yarn annually.
-The company also completed the expansion of 1,440 vortex spindles (Equivalent to 28.800 ring spindles) and an open end plant & additional TFO twisters for making the factory capable of producing an additional 8,280 tons annually.
-After this recent commissioning of two new production lines in June 2023, the Company's installed capacity brings the total production to 120MT/day.